Easy Christmas Brunch Recipes

 Novels, magazine articles, television shows, advertisements, movies, and Norman Rockwell paintings all showcase the formal Christmas dinner as an annual rite to be embraced and passed on as a tradition from generation to generation.

 I grew up in a very poor family, so there was no plump roast goose or succulent honey-baked ham.
-However, if memory serves, I am pretty sure that Mom prepared a modest chicken with stuffing (and the mashed potatoes, gravy, salad, and pie that are a part of the package).
+However, if memory serves, I am pretty sure that mom prepared a modest chicken with stuffing (and the mashed potatoes, gravy, salad, and pie that are a part of the package).

 Well, that sounds like too much work and fuss for me.
 The Carb Diva family enjoys a leisurely Christmas Day brunch.

-So, What is Brunch?
+What Is Brunch?